 The Encryption Key is used to encrypt sensitive data like passwords.
 You may leave it at its default value or change it to your own liking.
 Note that the length of Encryption Key must be exactly 8 characters.

-Enter your Facebook Application ID and Facebook Application Secret as noted in step C-1-8.
+Enter your Facebook Application ID and Facebook Application Secret as noted in step C-1-19.

 Upon submitting, the Admin Panel should appear.
 The Admin Panel is used to configure various settings as well as viewing list of users and active CRON posts, and enabling/disabling/deleting them.

-Okay once you have ascertained that you arae using the latest version, then let’s move on to the rest of the Admin Panel.
+Okay once you have ascertained that you area using the latest version, then let’s move on to the rest of the Admin Panel.

 The first three status lines in the Admin Panel show you the status of your Application (whether it is valid or not), and the status of Application Administrator Token.
-The Application Administrator Token, or AAT is used for users who wish to post using your FB application.
+The Application Administrator Token, or AAT is used for various internal functionalities.
 To install the AAT, simply click the adjacent button and you will be asked for permissions by Facebook.
 Once you accept the permissions, you will be redirected back to the Admin Panel and AAT will be shown as installed.

 If you do not know what a CRON job is, then let it be known that a CRON Job simply means a task on your server that executes with regular intervals and upon each run, runs a PHP script file present on the server.
 You can setup a CRON job in two ways.

-In cPanel, search for the item named “CRON Jobs”.
-Click on it to go to the CRON Job’s page.
-Ideally, CRON job should run every minute.
-So select every minute from common settings list box, and then you need to provide the CRON command.
+In cPanel, go to “CRON Jobs“.
+Select every minute from common settings list box, and then you need to provide the CRON command.
 Here is what a typical CRON Command looks like;

 wget -O /dev/null -o /dev/null SCRIPT_URL/cron.php